 But just days later, sitting in an elegant cafe on Piazza Grande in Trieste, with couples cooing, groups of friends laughing, children noisily kicking a ball around a statue, what filled my mind and soul was the one thought: “Now, I am completely alone.”

 I was afraid.
 No, terrified.
 For 29 years, someone else made all the big decisions.
 I didn’t see, let alone pay, bills.
 There was staff to clear the snow off the front house steps, haul away the garbage, come and get me if my car broke down.
-When I crossed the street, a hand was on my elbow.
+When I crossed the street, a guiding hand was on my elbow.

 I kicked myself for not agreeing to the legal separation.
 Why was I so insistent on being all on my own?
 Why did I think I could do it all on my own?

 In the first months of going from Mrs. to Ms. I did indeed make mistakes.
-I chose a divorce lawyer who had a face like granite because I thought he would protect me but he was nastier to me than to my adversary.
+I chose a divorce lawyer who had a face like granite because I thought he would protect me, but he was nastier to me than to my adversary.
 I entrusted the money from my divorce settlement to a man who talked in an avuncular way about “Team Patrisha” but turned out to be slippery.
 I entered into contract for a series of houses that would never have felt like home.
 I got taken by souk merchants in Fez, Morocco.

-All on my own, I changed investment firms to an all-women team that explained the statements to me; I changed lawyers to one in my own town who values and respects my opinion; I found, negotiated, and bought, a house that I am as madly in love with as the day I first stepped across the threshold.
+All on my own, I changed investment firms to an all-women team that explained the statements to me; I changed lawyers to one in my own town who values and respects my opinion; I found, negotiated, and bought a house that I am as madly in love with as the day I first stepped across the threshold.

-Not quite a year ago I decided I was going to become a scuba diver.
-I got certified at a resort in Cozumel, received my advanced certification on a boat in Egypt and now on a week’s vacation at the Buddy Dive resort in Bonaire, I got certified to dive with Nitrox (safer, but more technical, than the air in normal tanks).
+Not quite a year ago, I decided I was going to become a scuba diver.
+I got certified at a resort in Cozumel, received my advanced certification on a boat in Egypt, and now on a week’s vacation at the Buddy Dive resort in Bonaire, I got certified to dive with Nitrox (safer, but more technical, than the air in normal tanks).

-Bonaire is “the home of diving freedom” because since the Caribbean island just off Venezuela is ringed by coral you can suit up and scuba dive directly from the shore instead of relying on boat schedules.
+Bonaire is “the home of diving freedom” because since the Caribbean island just off Venezuela is ringed by coral you can suit up and dive directly from the shore instead of relying on boat schedules.

-After four days of scuba diving-- I saw my first sea horse, and a bright orange one at that, tail curled around a coral frond, body waving in the current-- I decide I want to explore the various shore sites without cumbersome gear, so head out to snorkel.
+Then I decide I want to explore the various shore sites without cumbersome gear, so head out to snorkel.

 I am flying.
 I am free.
 It is the best feeling in the world.